History of rail transport in Thailand: First projects

 In the 1880s, the Siamese government issued various private consortia concessions for the construction of railways.
 However, these consortia were mostly speculative companies, which never even built their routes.
 In the end, the first viable railway in Siam emerged from a privately financed initiative: on 11 April 1893, the metre-gauge Bangkok-Samut Prakan route (Paknam) was opened by the king.
 The king had inaugurated construction in 1891.

 Establishment of state railway

 The construction of a railway network was initially managed by the Ministry of Foreign Affairs, as the technology and knowledge required was imported from abroad.
 In 1890, responsibility shifted to the Ministry of Public Works, where the Royal Railway Department (RRD) was created.

 The government commissioned Sir Andrew Clarke in 1888 to work out plans for a railway network.
 By 1890 they were complete.
-In November 1888 the railway engineer :de:Karl Bethge (from Krupp) came to Siam and were given these plans by the Siamese government for his assessment.
-It was agreed to build a route from Bangkok to Saraburi to Korat (Nakhon Ratchasima).
+In November 1888 the railway engineer :de:Karl Bethge (from Krupp) came to Siam and was given these plans by the Siamese government for his assessment.
+It was agreed to build a route from Bangkok to Saraburi to Nakhon Ratchasima (also known as Korat).
 The Siamese government called Bethge, engaged in Germany in the Royal Prussian Building Commission, to Thai state service.
 He became head of the RRD in 1890.